 Cons: Expensive, can only use with Shu Uemura pans

 Note: Many Japanese brands offer customizable / refillable palettes (and that’s one of the reasons why I love Japanese cosmetics!)
-On my trip last year, I picked up Addiction, Majolica Majorca, and Esprique which are custom palettes.
+On my trip last year, I picked up Addiction, Majolica Majorca, and Esprique which are all custom palettes.

 Surratt Beauty Artistique Custom Palette Case – $18 (Petite), $24 (Grande)